mikio1998/mikio1998.github.io/_posts/2020-10-20-Enum-Notes.md

     }
 }
 ```
-Here enums are applied.
-It eliminates errors caused by typos because the new WeatherCondition type is required as an input.
+Here enums are applied. <b>It eliminates errors caused by typos because the new WeatherCondition type is required as an input.</b>
 Also, .rain instead of WeatherCondition.rain.
 Swift's type inference allows this, it's inferred I want to compare to WeatherCondition type.

-<n4>Switch case, and enum</n4>
+<n3>Switch case, and enum</n3>
 Switch blocks and enums work together very effectively.
 You can use enum to make sure a Switch block does not leave out any potential cases.
 See how switch and enum make the code much more effective: